LIMITED TIME: $70 OFF WITH CODE 'SAVE70' • AUTO APPLIED AT CHECKOUT

 What Human Trials Are Actually Showing

-The NMN group also showed a meaningful negative correlation between the rise in blood NAD+ levels and the reduction in walking time — in other words, the more NAD+ went up, the more physical function was preserved.
+The NMN group also showed a meaningful negative correlation between the rise in blood NAD+ levels and the reduction in walking time.
+In other words, the more NAD+ went up, the more physical function was preserved.
 This is the kind of dose-response relationship that moves a correlation toward a mechanism.

-The Route of Administration Question
+The Delivery Question

-Not all NAD+ delivery methods are equal — and this is where the science gets practically relevant.
+Not all NAD+ delivery methods are equal, and this is where the science gets practically relevant.

 Oral NAD+ precursors (NMN, NR) have demonstrated reliable ability to raise blood NAD+ levels and are well-tolerated.
 The human trials cited above used oral administration.
 Their limitation is bioavailability variability: gut absorption differs between individuals, and some of the compound may be converted to other metabolites before reaching target tissues.